jstamps91/personal-website/README.md

 ## Commands

-* `yarn create`.- Launch an interactive CLI to help to create a new blog post.
+* `npm run create`.- Launch an interactive CLI to help to create a new blog post.

 ## 💪 Powered by: